-38 See discussion in Antonio Coco and Talita de Souza Dias, "Cyber Due Diligence": A Patchwork of Protective Obligations in International Law, (2021) 32(3) European Journal of International Law 771-805, 775-778.
+38 See discussion in Antonio Coco and Talita de Souza Dias, "Cyber Due Diligence": A Patchwork of Protective Obligations in International Law' (2021) 32(3) European Journal of International Law 771-805, 775-778.

 39 See Case Concerning Pulp Mills on the River Uruguay (Argentina v.
-Uruguay), Judgment, 20 April 2010, ICJ Reports (2010) 14, paras 101, 187, 197, 204, 223 and consumers.42 These trajectories of development ultimately informed notions of State duty.43 It was especially important respecting the core principle in the UNGP to "prevent, investigate, punish and redress [human rights] abuse through effective policies, legislation, regulations and adjudication."44 This was reflected in the South African experience in the context of human rights related diligence, one which suggests that corporate leadership commitment combined with public regulation and private expectations by institutions such as stick exchanges, developed methods for framing and shaping diligence forms and requirements.45 And it is reflected in similar ways as well in the experience of State fulfilment of its duty to protect human rights.46
+Uruguay) (Judgment), 20 April 2010, ICJ Reports (2010) 14, paras 101, 187, 197, 204, 223 of the UN International Law Commission.40 Among the relevant of the principles developed within a public law diligence concept was that it "implies the obligation to act in good faith.
+It applies to each state when facing its international duties, whether to act or, more significantly, to prevent a given action from taking place."41 At the same time, international legal obligations respecting diligence can also serve as a framework in which the State might shift expectations of diligence to individuals and consumers.42 These trajectories of development ultimately informed notions of State duty.43 It was especially important respecting the core principle in the UNGP to "prevent, investigate, punish and redress [human rights] abuse through effective policies, legislation, regulations and adjudication."44 This was reflected in the South African experience in the context of human rights related diligence, one which suggests that corporate leadership commitment combined with public regulation and private expectations by institutions such as stick exchanges, developed methods for framing and shaping diligence forms and requirements.45 And it is reflected in similar ways as well in the experience of State fulfilment of its duty to protect human rights.46